beancount/docs/docs/external_contributions.md

 [<span class="underline">PhracturedBlue/fava-encrypt</span>](https://github.com/PhracturedBlue/fava-encrypt) : A docker-base solution for keeping Fava online while keeping beancount data encrypted at rest.
 See [<span class="underline">this thread</span>](https://groups.google.com/d/msgid/beancount/ece6f424-a86b-4e6d-8ecc-4e05c8e74373n%40googlegroups.com?utm_medium=email&utm_source=footer) for context.

+[<span class="underline">kubauk/beancount-import-gmail</span>](https://github.com/kubauk/beancount-import-gmail) : beancount-import-gmail uses the gmail API and OAuth to log into your mailbox and download order details which are then used to augment your transactions for easier classification.

+[<span class="underline">sulemankm/budget\_report</span>](https://github.com/sulemankm/budget_report) : A very simple command-line budget tracking tool for beancount ledger files.

+[<span class="underline">dyumnin/dyu\_accounting</span>](https://github.com/dyumnin/dyu_accounting) : Accounting setup to automate generation of various financial statements for Compliance with Indian Govt.

 Importers<a id="importers"></a>
 -------------------------------

-[<span class="underline">reds importers</span>](https://github.com/redstreet/beancount_reds_importers): Simple importers and tools, mostly ofx based and built on top of \`ofxparse\`.
-Using ofx (over csv) minimizes data and coding errors, eliminates format breaking changes in csv, allows for automatic imports of balances to generate balance assertions, and imports prices.
-The goal is to factor out importer code into well maintained common libraries for banks, credit cards, and investment houses, to minimize institution specific code and make writing new importers easy.
-Look inside the importers/ directory to see a list of institutions supported.
-More investment, credit card, and banking institutions will be added in the future.
-Contributions welcome.
-See [<span class="underline">this thread</span>](https://groups.google.com/d/msg/beancount/nsRCbC6nP4I/Dx5NlTioDq0J) for information about a Yodlee importer.
+[<span class="underline">reds importers</span>](https://github.com/redstreet/beancount_reds_importers): Simple importers and tools for [<span class="underline">several</span>](https://github.com/redstreet/beancount_reds_importers/tree/main/beancount_reds_importers) US based institutions, and various file types.
+Emphasizes ease of writing your own importers by providing well maintained common libraries for banks, credit cards, and investment houses, and for various file types, which minimizes the institution specific code you need to write.
+This is a reference implementation of the principles expressed in **[<span class="underline">The Five Minute Ledger Update</span>](https://reds-rants.netlify.app/personal-finance/the-five-minute-ledger-update/).** Contributions welcome.
 By RedStreet

 [<span class="underline">plaid2text</span>](https://github.com/madhat2r/plaid2text): An importer from [<span class="underline">Plaid</span>](http://www.plaid.com/) which stores the transactions to a Mongo DB and is able to render it to Beancount syntax.
 By Micah Duke.